 Frensham Little Pond

-Children will love the little beaches around the pond and walking along the dam.
+Children will love the little beaches around the pond.

 Lots of ducks and swans on Frensham Little Pond